The questions below have been asked by the local community during open days , one-on-one interviews, information sessions and meetings.

 Please click on a question below to display the answer

-Who is preparing the Environmental Impact Statement (EIS)?
+Who prepared the Environmental Impact Statement (EIS)?

 Other contributors to the EIS are listed below: